President Siddall's Regalia

 Melissa Benson - Sash

-Rama First Nations
+Rama First Nation

 Aaniin my name is Melissa Benson.
 I am from Chippewas of Rama First Nation.
 I have been beading for about 30 years, and was taught loomwork by my mother when I was young.
 I'm always up for a new challenge, I use eastern woodland ojibway designs when I create.
 The design in the sash, is a mix of Indigenous flowers and trees and leaves and connects to the roots of our culture.
 It is important to have good thoughts when creating pieces and it shows in the work.